Pushing Ilford HP5 Plus 35mm Film, Shot with the Yashica Film Camera

 Apart from the underexposed images, I really like the grains on Ilford HP5 Plus and the dramatic look though.
 The film is sent to Darkroom8 Malaysia to be developed and scanned.
 I metered the Ilford HP5 Plus film at ASA800 and notified the film developer to push 1 stop at 800.

 Darkroom8 is one of my favorite film processing lab in Kuala Lumpur which offer a good price.
 All of my color film stocks such as the Kodak Portra 400, Kodak Ultramax 400 and Kodak Color Plus are developed there.
+If you are into multiple exposure on film, feel free to check the compilation of best double exposure photos I’ve shot so far.

 This is one of my favourite photographs from the Ilford HP5 Plus.
 This photograph was taken when it was about to rain as I was roaming around the city, attempting to avoid the crowds.
 When I arrived in this narrow alley, I discovered this man was holding his smartphone.